-Academic advising, provided by the College of Nursing through the Student Services Office, is an essential aspect of the education experience; see "Academic Advising," page 77.
+Academic advising, provided by the College of Nursing through the Student Services Office, is an essential aspect of the education experience; see "Academic Advising," page 79.

 While the College of Nursing provides academic advising, it is ultimately the responsibility of each student to fulfill academic and program requirements.
 Advisors are available by appointment in the College of Nursing Student Services Office.
-Visit NUR 108, or call 480/965-2987 (see "Student Services," page 480).
+Call 480/965-2987 (see "Student Services," page 181).
+Advisor appointments are also available at West campus, the Polytechnic campus, and at several community colleges in the area.
 Advisors assist students with program planning, registration, preparation of needed petitions, verification of graduation requirements, referrals to university and community resources, and career planning.